Remove Ghost Followers Instagram: The Top Engagement Killer

 You can easily identify fake Instagram followers if you know how they present themselves online.
 You need to be extra vigilant when verifying a follower’s identity and authenticity.

 Keep your eyes peeled for things that make followers look suspicious.
-Here are the four most telling signs that someone is a fake follower:
+Here are the four most telling signs to help spot a fake follower:

 Ghost Followers With Sketchy Profile Details